Regulation Database – Oil and Gas Sector

 On August 13, 2020, EPA finalized a rule rescinding the NSPS for methane from oil and gas sources, and in a separate rule, EPA finalized various changes to the volatile organic compound standards that limit their effectiveness in controlling pollution.
 Learn More>>.

 On September 14, 2020, a coalition of states challenged the rule in the D.C.
 Circuit Court of Appeals.
 The following day, a coalition of environmental groups filed their own challenge.
-On February 12, 2021 the court granted the government's motion to stay the case pending review of toth new rules.
+On February 12, 2021 the court granted the government's motion to stay the case pending review of both new rules.

-Reregulatory Action
+Reregulatory Action:

 On April 28, 2021 the Senate passed a resolution to repeal the EPA's NSPS revisions that eliminated methane controls on the oil and gas sector.
 The resolution was passed under the Congressional Review Act, which allows the House and Senate to nullify any recently finalized federal regulation by a simple majority vote in both chambers (subject to presidential approval).
+On June 30, 2021, President Biden signed the joint resolution.

 On November 15, 2021, the Environmental Protection Agency published a proposed rule to limit methane emissions from U.S. oil and gas infrastructure under the Clean Air Act.
 EPA’s proposed rule includes three distinct groups of actions.
 First, EPA is proposing to revise the new source performance standards for methane and volatile organic compound emissions for the Crude Oil and Natural Gas source category.
 Second, EPA is proposing nationwide emissions guidelines for states to follow in developing, submitting, and implementing state plans to establish performance standards for limiting methane emissions from existing sources in the Crude Oil and Natural Gas source category.
 Finally, EPA is proposing to reverse the Trump administration's “Oil and Natural Gas Sector: Emission Standards for New, Reconstructed, and Modified Sources Review,” which had substantially weakened the regulation of methane emissions in the oil and gas industry.